Faraj11/CTP-Fall-2025-Project/README.md

 Pillow>=10.0.0
 ```

-**Note**: The image search feature uses Hugging Face's `nlpconnect/vit-gpt2-image-captioning` model.
-On first use, the model will be downloaded automatically (approximately 500MB).
+**Note**: The image search feature uses Hugging Face's BLIP (Bootstrapping Language-Image Pre-training) model for accurate image captioning.
+On first use, the model will be downloaded automatically (approximately 990MB).
 Subsequent uses will be faster as the model is cached locally.

 ## Performance Features